 In 2018 I went back to Indonesia to work with Gustaff Iskandar, Common Room Networks Foundation in Bandung, learning about the connection between environmental sustainability and Sundanese cultural practices.
 I recorded with gutteral choir Ensemble Tikoro reading the prologue of a traditional narrative prose about the origin of rice written by a member of Kasepuhan Ciptagelar.
 I also collaborated artist Azizi Al Majid (Aji) and Ilham Nurwansah, a researcher of Sundanese writing.
 From these relationships, in 2019 I most recently made the video Hands Make Symbols.

 Check me out @mind.sette for random insights on daily life which is mostly not about art.
 Follow my new drawing account @artofanimalattraction est. December 11 2018 for some facet of art but not definitively as such.

 I am currently based in Los Angeles and enjoying its environment!
-I can be reached via Instagram or email at firstname.lastname@example.org.
+I can be reached via Instagram @mind.sette or email at email@example.com.
 Thanks!